radbrt/dbtai/README.md

 ## Get started

-The library currently only works with OpenAI as backend.
-We hope to expand this, but for now you need an OpenAI API key at hand.
+The library currently only works with either OpenAI or Mistral as backend.
+We hope to expand to Azure OpenAI, but for now you need an API key.

 ### Install
 Install the library with: